Michael Bostwick: Boston United

 Bostwick joined National League North club Boston United on 6 June 2023.
 Appointed club captain by manager Ian Culverhouse, he played regularly at centre-back throughout the 2023–24 season and scored his only goal in a 3–1 victory away to Curzon Ashton on 7 October 2023.
 He made 48 appearances in his debut season as Boston finished sixth and secured promotion to the National League via the play-offs.
 Bostwick played in all three play-off matches, scoring in the penalty shoot-outs in both the quarter-final and semi-final ties.
 Having made 17 appearances during the opening three months of the 2024–25 season, he sustained ankle ligament damage that ruled him out for the remainder of the season.
 He was released by the club in May 2025.

-St Albans City
+St Albans City and Bourne Town

 Bostwick joined Isthmian League Premier Division club St Albans City on 5 June 2025, reuniting with manager Ian Culverhouse, who had previously signed him for Boston United.
 Following Culverhouse's departure, Bostwick was appointed player-interim manager on 29 October 2025.
+He took charge of four matches before Gary McCann was appointed manager on 13 November 2025.
+Bostwick scored five goals in 31 appearances as St Albans finished 11th, although he did not feature after February 2026.

+In May 2026, Bostwick joined Northern Premier League Division One Midlands club Bourne Town.